ZhiwenShao/MCNet-Extension/README.md

 MCNet IBUG_path.txt IBUG_face_bbox.txt IBUG_land.txt

-You need to put the ibug [3] images into the folder "x64/Release/image/ibug/".
+You need to put the ibug [2] images into the folder "x64/Release/image/ibug/".

 In the folder "x64/Release", you can run the file "run_MCNet.bat".

 You can also run the code in the Microsoft Visual Studio 2013.
 We have added the command arguments to "Project -> Properties -> Configuration Properties -> Debugging -> Command Arguments".

-If you find our code useful in your research work, please cite our paper [2].
+If you find our code useful in your research work, please cite our paper.

 Should you have any questions, just contact with us through email shaozhiwen@sjtu.edu.cn.